• Skip to primary navigation

 • Scoville Scale (Average SHU Range) with Place of Origin/Popularity

-• Popular Chili Pepper Pairings with Global Cusines in the United States
+• Popular Chili Pepper Pairings

 • Sound Like Chili Peppers but Are Not

-• Pepper Paste with SHU
+• Pepper Pastes with SHU

 • What is Your Favorite Hot Sauce?
 I Can't Live without Spicy Food!